LynetteLiu2333/Royalty-Free-Images-Gallery/README.md

 ## My process

-### What I learned
+### What I Learned

-1. Practical integration of Unsplash API for dynamic content retrieval based on user input.
+- **Unsplash API Integration:** Practical experience integrating the Unsplash API for fetching and displaying images.
+Handling API requests and responses, including dealing with query parameters to filter image searches based on user input.

-2. Improved code organization through modular functions, enhancing maintainability and readability.

-3. Hands-on experience with DOM manipulation, event handling, and state management for interactive features like image pop-ups and navigation controls.
+- **Modular Code Organization:** Improved code structure by breaking down functionalities into modular functions.
+Enhanced maintainability and readability, making it easier to debug and extend the codebase in the future.

+- **State Management:** Managed the state of the application to keep track of the current set of displayed images, user search queries, and navigation through image pop-ups.
+Used JavaScript objects and arrays to store and update the application state.

+- **Interactive Features:** Developed interactive features such as image pop-ups for viewing images in detail.
+Implemented navigation controls within the pop-ups to allow users to browse through images without closing the pop-up.

+- **CSS for Styling:** Applied CSS techniques to style the gallery, pop-ups, and navigation controls.
+Used flexbox and grid layouts for responsive design, ensuring the gallery looks good on different screen sizes.

+- **Error Handling:** Implemented error handling to manage API request failures and invalid user inputs.
+Displayed user-friendly error messages and fallback content to ensure a seamless experience.